atomiclaboratory/systems_immunology_course_2024/README.md

 <img src="https://github.com/atomiclaboratory/BE500_Systems_Immunology_Fall_2024/blob/main/Images/Codex%20Seraphinius%20BE500.webp" alt="Systems Immunology Course" width="300"/>

 # BE 500 – Fall 2024 🍂
-## Introduction to Systems Immunology: Bridging Immunology and Engineering 🌉
+## Introduction to Systems Immunology: Bridging Immunology and AI 🌉

 🎉 Hello, future pioneers of immunology!
 I'm Dr. Adriana Tomic, eager to guide you through the intricate landscape of Systems Immunology.
-Together, we will navigate the intersection of immunology, engineering, and data science, tackling global health challenges head-on.
-This course is your hands-on, active exploration of how the immune system works, its role in combating infectious diseases, and what happens when it encounters challenges. 🌍🔍
+Together, we will navigate the intersection of immunology and data science, tackling global health challenges head-on.
+This course is your hands-on, active exploration of how AI can be applied to better understand how immune system works, and how to combat infectious diseases. 🌍🔍

 ### Meeting Times ⏰
 Tuesdays and Thursdays, 3:30 pm – 5:15 pm